 Lay back on the foam roller, with it the long way along your spine.
 Make sure your head is supported.
 Let your arms fall to either side.
 If you begin to feel numbness in your hands, back off or prop your arms up with a blanket or pillow.
 Start with 30s and work your way up to a minute.

-If you don't have a foam roller, you can use a rolled up yoga mat, a folded blanket, or even just towels: take two towels, lay them flat on top of each other, then roll them up the long way.
+If you don't have a foam roller, you can use a rolled up yoga mat (as pictured), a folded blanket, or even just towels: take two towels, lay them flat on top of each other, then roll them up the long way.

 Upper Back and Shoulder Strengthening: